Serving the Metropolitan Area

 Back to the Quinnster - one of his poodles, John Leo, set some sort of record for chaining homelessness with crime back in the last century: "the plight of beggars and the homeless"...
 "80% of city residents felt that begging and homelessness were serious, pervasive problems on the subway"...
 "Get the homeless and beggars out of the subway" and so on until the final absurdity "69 percent of Americans think the homeless should not be allowed to panhandle."
 The gentlemen Leo and Wilson knew, very well, that not all homeless panhandle, not all beggars are homeless, and most of those polled resent being panhandled (or robbed or raped) by anybody... whether the perps reside on park benches, on Central Park West, in a Mexican slum or in Washington lobbyist’s offices.
 But who gives a rat's ass about truth when there's an opportunity to score points against a despised population, especially one as seldom votes and retards property values!
 And doesn’t yet have The Bomb.
 (Therefore, these days, the Costa Ricans).

 Symbolic GT engenders reverse-chaining, too... the FBI having squandered thirty years and thousands upon thousands of dollars trying to prove Groucho Marx was a Commie mastermind, not to mention Dick Nixon's obsession with John Lennon!
 Liberal Squeamish countered with litigation against the "Lion King" hyenas as racial stereotypes (giving The Donald some of his best glyphic doubletalk… Lyin’ Ted, Lyin’Hillary and so on… or "Forrest Gump", as defames the mentally challenged, and have forced public schools to stop publicizing honor rolls as insensitive to the communities of sloth and stupidity.
+And now we got the squeamish mobilizing to ban this cartoon movie on account of it making fun of allergies.

 That litigation!
 Why